netfoundry/minimal-mistakes/docs/_pages/v1-guide-api-intro.md

 You'll find the [API definition and reference](/reference/) here.
 You can also browse the available API endpoints with contextual descriptions and example requests and responses in [the playground](/v1/playground/) which is running Swagger UI.

-### Links
+### Hypermedia Links

-The API responds with hypertext links in a `_links` map for navigation.
+The API responds with `_links` map for navigation.
 With this you can avoid the brittleness of hard-coding URL paths in your implementation.

 For example, a request like `GET /rest/v1/organizations` might return a list of one in `_embedded.organizations`.
 This is a great starting place because your implementation could then navigate to the "networks" link which is list of all networks in this organization a.k.a. "network group".